-The Strand is a traditional family run business and has been since the mid to late 1800’s and we have always maintained an excellent reputation for both our hospitality and cuisine.
-My name is Johnny Redmond and I am the forth generation of the family to carry on the tradition in the catering and accommodation business here.
+The Strand is a traditional family-run business and has been since the mid to late 1800’s and we have always maintained an excellent reputation for both our hospitality and cuisine.
+My name is Johnny Redmond and I am the fourth generation of the McMahon/Gibson family to carry on the tradition in the catering and accommodation business here.
 I am a chef by trade.

 The Strand started as a boarding house during the mid to late 1800’s and was run by my Grandmothers Aunt and her husband.
 My Grandmother came to work here from a family of 14 when she was 14 years old and carried on here until she inherited the premises in the 1940’s, when she died she left it to her Son and I in turn purchased it in 1990.